 The Cassowary Coast for beaches and islands

 An easy drive south from Cairns is an area of Queensland called the Cassowary Coast.
 It's where you can blend beach, hinterland and reef experiences for a relaxed Australian holiday that's big on originality.

 In the centre of the region is gorgeous Mission Beach - a series of beach towns linked by 14 kilometres of beautiful sand and surf.
 From here it's easy to launch marine adventures, including sea kayaking around Dunk Island and small-group cruises to the outer Great Barrier Reef, where you can get into snorkelling and whale watching.

-A special experience near Mission Beach is Paronella Park, which is listed as a National Trust treasure.
+A special experience near Mission Beach is Paronella Park, which is recognised as a historical treasure and listed on the National Trust.
 Staged within 13 acres of lush rainforest, it's a man-made wonderland of meandering walkways that lead to bridges and mossy staircases, ponds and secret gardens, rustic structures, waterfalls and the ruins of a Spanish castle.
-This park was completed in 1935 by José Paronella, a visionary Spaniard who wanted to create a fairy-tale on earth.
+This park opened it's doors in 1935 by José Paronella, a visionary Spaniard who wanted to create a fairy-tale on earth.

 Best time to go

 Typical of many warm destinations, Tropical North Queensland has a wet season (December to April) and a dry season (the rest of the year).
 If you're planning a trip to Cairns, New Zealand's coolest months are the best time to visit - you'll enjoy maximum sunshine, daily highs of up to 28°C and comfortable evenings that drop to about 20°C.